-- BUS-D 270 The Global Business Environment (1.5 cr., 8 wks) P: Sophomore standing.
+BUS-D 270 The Global Business Environment (1.5 cr., 8 wks) P: Sophomore standing.
 This course is part of the sophomore Global Foundations Core and an I-Core prerequisite.
 The objective of this course is to familiarize students with the environments facing managers and corporations who are operating in the global economy.
 Thus, participants should acquire awareness of, and an appreciation for, the diversity and complexity of the global environment.
 More specifically, the successful completion of this course should enable participants to understand and analyze how global forces shape corporate strategy.
-This course should be of interest to all business students; as citizens, consumers, workers, and as future business leaders they must take account of domestic and global dimensions when making decisions. - BUS-D 271 Global Business Analysis (1.5 cr., 8 wks) P: D270 with C or higher.
+This course should be of interest to all business students; as citizens, consumers, workers, and as future business leaders they must take account of domestic and global dimensions when making decisions.

+- BUS-D 271 Global Business Analysis (1.5 cr., 8 wks) P: BUS-D 270 with a grade of C or higher.
 Students apply the country analysis skills, learned in BUS-D 270 Global Business Foundations, to a specific country or region.
 Many Kelley departments offer versions of this course.
-This means that, while all versions focus on business analysis, each could emphasize a different field of business and/or region of the world. - Sample Topics for D271: Identifying Optimal Markets for Global Growth; Doing Business in Latin America; Doing Business in China;Prioritizing/Enhancing Global Expansion; Developing Economics-Africa; Dubai: People Side of Global Business; Doing Business in Europe; Doing Business in Indo-Pacific Region - BUS-D 272 Global Business Immersion (3 cr., 8 wks plus travel) P: D270 with C or higher.
+This means that, while all versions focus on business analysis, each could emphasize a different field of business and/or region of the world. - Sample Topics for D271: Identifying Optimal Markets for Global Growth; Doing Business in Latin America; Doing Business in China; Prioritizing/Enhancing Global Expansion; Developing Economics-Africa; Dubai: People Side of Global Business; Doing Business in Europe; Doing Business in Indo-Pacific Region - BUS-D 272 Global Business Immersion (3 cr., 8 wks plus travel) P: BUS-D 270 with a grade of C or higher; additional department consent required.
 Students begin this course with eight weeks on campus, studying similar topics as those in Global Business Analysis.
-In addition, after completing this oncampus work, students spend approximately 10 days - with the class - in the country they have studied.
-There, they participate in cultural and business site visits while completing their assigned research - Sample Topics for D272: Doing Business In Peru; Global Business Immersion: Social Entrepreneurship and Economic Development in Costa Rica - BUS-D 311 Global Management (3 cr.)
-P: D270 and BUS-X 271/272 or D301.
+In addition, after completing this on-campus work, students spend approximately 10 days with the class in the country they have studied.
+There, they participate in cultural and business site visits while completing their assigned research.
+Sample Topics: - Serving Expanding Markets: The Brazilian Case: The economic growth in Brazil is full of contradictions.
+Students will examine the key issues related to this country's extraordinary transformation and how companies deal with these changes. - Social Entrepreneurship in Costa Rica: Explore Costa Rica's entrepreneurial efforts towards positive social and environmental impact through the lens of social entrepreneurship. - BUS-D 311 Global Management (3 cr.)
+P: BUS-?
+271 or BUS-?
+272 with a grade of C or higher.
 This course focuses on the management of multinational firms and the role of the global manager.
-Students are placed in the role of the decision-makers responsible for solving the myriad of practical problems resulting from a globalized and highly interconnected business environment.
+Students are placed in the role of the decision-makers responsible for solving the myriad of practical problems resulting from a globalized and highly interconnected business environment. - BUS-D 312 Building Managerial Cross Cultural Competencies (3 cr.)
+P: BUS-?
+271 or BUS-?
+272 with a grade of C or higher.
+This course focuses on the development of global leadership skills.
+It will help students to: understand the major trends affecting work; have a sense of cultural diversity and the interconnectedness of the world; foster effective communication; build teams quickly across multiple cultural environments; proactively manage their career progress. - BUS-D 411 International Competitive Strategy (3 cr.)
+P: BUS-D 270 with a grade of C or higher.
+This course is designed to provide an understanding of the interplay between the Multinational Corporation (MNC), the countries in which it does business, and the competitive environments in which it operates.
+The course takes a top management-level